trietdao301/ChatApp/README.md

 ## Available Scripts

-In the project directory, you can run server and client with:
+In the project directory, you can run server and client concurrently with:

 ### `npm run start`